...with principles that apply, as appropriate, to bridge slots as well

 actually play, that's between the nut and the

-getting the pitch just right, a bit of actual
+bridge.
+After getting the pitch just right, a bit of

-playing works the string, making the tension on both
+actual playing works the string, making the tension

-sides of the nut equalize, and voilà: you're out of
+on both sides of the nut equalize, and voilà: you're

-tune in mid-phrase.
-It has nothing to do with the
+out of tune in mid-phrase.
+It has nothing to do with

-blame, but everything to do with setup, particularly
+to blame, but everything to do with setup,

-how precisely the string slots at the nut are cut.
+particularly how precisely the string slots at the

 A quick word